Introduction to Cookie in PHP

 It is quite easy to delete a cookie.
 Following code, the snippet could be used to delete a cookie.

-- variable_name_of_cookie – This variable shows the name of the cookie which needs to be deleted.
+- variable_name_of_cookie – This variable shows the cookie’s name, which needs to be deleted.
 The parameter is a mandatory one.
-It is this parameter which cookie needs to be operated
+It is this parameter which cookie needs to be operated.

-- varaible_value_of_cookie – This is another mandatory parameter that specifies the value to be assigned to the cookie variable.
+- variable_value_of_cookie – This is another mandatory parameter that specifies the value to be assigned to the cookie variable.
 It is generally assigned as blank

 - instance_at_which_cookie_gets_deleted – Shows at which instance cookie needs to be deleted